ni/niveristand-data-sharing-framework-custom-device-plugins/README.md

 [comment]: # (GitHub emoji support is documented here: https://gist.github.com/rxaviers/7360908)

 ## LabVIEW Version
-The LabVIEW code source in this repository is compatible with LabVIEW 2017 and newer.
+Most of the LabVIEW code source in this repository is compatible with LabVIEW 2017 and newer.

+Note that NI-RDMA only supports LabVIEW 2020 and newer.

 ## Dependencies
 The following top-level dependencies are required on the build machine to use this repository: